tock/tock/doc/reference/trd-appid.md

 There is a relationship between application identifiers and credentials, but they are not the same thing.
-An application identifier is a numerical representation of the application's identity, while credentials bind identifiers to binaries.
-For example, two versions (say, v1.1 and v1.2) of the same application have the same application identifier, but different credentials.
-For example, credentials often rely on public key cryptography (e.g., a signature) to show that someone holding a certain private key bound the process binary and application identifier.
+An application identifier is a numerical representation of the application's identity, while credentials are the data that, combined with a verifier policy, bind identifiers to binaries.
+Suppose there are two versions (v1.1 and v1.2) of the same application.
+They have different binaries.
+Their application credentials consist of a cryptographic hash of their binary signed by a known public key.
+The public key defines the application identifier: all versions of this application have credentials signed by this key.
+The two versions have different credentials, because their hashes differ, but they have the same application identifier.

+Every running Tock process MUST have an application identifier.
-Application identifiers MUST be unique across running processes in a single Tock system and every Tock process MUST have an application identifier.
+Application identifiers MUST be unique across running processes in a single Tock system.
+Global application identifiers MUST persist across process restarts or reloads.

 If the verifier policy assigns the same application identifier to multiple process binaries, then the Tock kernel MUST NOT run more than one of them at any given time.
-For example, if there are two versions of a program that have the same application identifier, the kernel will only run one of them at any given time.

-Application identifiers MUST persist across process restarts or reloads.
+Following the above example, the Tock kernel can run v1.1 or v1.2 of the application, but will not run both simultaneously.

 In cases when a process does not have any application credentials, the verifier policy MAY assign it a global or local application identifier.
 If the verifier policy does not assign a process binary an application identifier then the kernel MUST NOT load or run that process.

-Consider these three use cases.
+Consider these five use cases.

   1. A process binary that has no application credentials: it only runs on kernels that are willing to load applications without credentials (e.g., research systems).
-The verifier policy assigns the process binary a local application identifier, which is a SHA256 hash of the application binary.
+The verifier policy defines that process binaries with no credentials have a local application identifier of a SHA256 hash of the application binary.

   1. The verifier policy defines that the global application identifier of a process is the public key used to sign its process